api3dao/old-api3-docs/docs/airnode/v0.6/grp-providers/guides/build-an-airnode/configuring-airnode.md

 - enabled: Enable/disable, using true/false, Airnode's access to the HTTP gateway.
 - apiKey: A user defined API key to authenticate against the gateway.
 The key must have a length of between 30 - 120 characters.
+Do not use the same key for `httpGateway` and `httpSignedDataGateway`.
 - maxConcurrency: (optional) A number higher than zero representing the maximum number of serverless functions serving HTTP gateway requests running at the same time.
 When omitted, there is no maximum concurrency set.